10 PowerPoint Tips for Preparing a Professional Presentation

 The design can leave a first and lasting impression.
 Give it a professional touch to win your audience’s trust and attention.

-1. Compose Slides
+1. Carefully Compose Your Slides

-- Restrict the room your design takes up and don’t ever let the design restrict your message.
+Note: Restrict the room your design takes up and don’t ever let the design restrict your message.

 2. Use Consistency